The Bankrate promise

-It’s been a rocky couple of years for many consumers’ personal finances, due to the economic challenges of decades-high inflation and a global pandemic.
+The year 2022 was a rocky time for many Americans’ finances due to high prices on essentials such as housing, food and gasoline.
 Many have had to dip into their emergency savings just to get by.

 What is an emergency fund?

-How much should be in your emergency savings
+How much should I save in my emergency fund?

 Experts suggest stashing away at least three to six months’ worth of household expenses in an emergency fund.